 Mercy Corps has worked in Colombia since 2005.
 In mid-March 2018, our team conducted an assessment in the Cesar and La Guajira departments, along the northern border with Venezuela.

-During Mercy Corps’ assessment people said that they need three things above all else: legal status in Colombia, a job and healthcare and food.
+During Mercy Corps’ assessment people said that they need four things above all else: legal status in Colombia, jobs, healthcare and food.

 “We did not come here to be parasites,” says one Venezuelan migrant in Riohacha.
 “All we want is to be given the same rights and protections as Colombians.
 We want to work, but with dignity.”